KarMiles/physio-clinic/README.md

 ## 5.ii.
 Languages <a name="languages"></a>

 - HTML (https://www.w3schools.com/html/)
-    - The main laguage this webpage's front-end is running on is HTML (HyperText Markup Language).
+    - The main language this webpage's front-end is running on is HTML (HyperText Markup Language).
 - CSS (https://www.w3.org/Style/CSS/)
     - For custom-made styling CSS (Cascading Style Sheets) language was used.
 - JavaScript (https://www.javascript.com/)